+For this coat, I cut a couple of sizes bigger than I usually wear, firstly to accommodate the thickness of the fur and secondly, so that I could comfortably wear a thick jumper underneath it.
 As the jacket sits originally, the front panels just meet at the front.
 However, I wanted more of a coat that would fasten so, a little bit of overlap was needed.
 I have ditched the neckline notches and added some width to the front panels.
 The lefthand side (which accommodates the buttons) needs to be a little wider than the right.
 So add on 11cm to the width of the lefthand front top and front bottom pattern pieces, and 7cm to the righthand front top and bottom pattern pieces as shown in the diagram on the right.

 I also wanted the sleeves to be full length.
 If you put your sleeve and your cuff pattern pieces together and extend the line they follow by 15cm, as shown in the diagram, you can create a single pattern piece for a full length sleeve.

 The finishing touch is the funnel neck that I have added for that extra cosy feel.
 This is super simple.
 I have just cut a long strip of fabric that is the length of the neckline minus 4cm.
 Mine was 52cm long (although this will vary with the size of the pattern you have cut).
 Choose the height of the funnel neck you want – I made mine 13cm.
 Cut double the height of the funnel neck – 26cm.